clntsf/halloween_lights/README.md

 <h1>Poetry CS work</h1>

-<p>Contained in this repository are several projects created over the span of Poetry 2021-2022 in Computer Science Class.
-A list of them and descriptions will be included in this file.</p>
+Contained in this repository are several projects created over the span of Poetry 2021-2022 in Computer Science Class.
+A list of them and descriptions will be included in this file.

 <h4><a href="#1">Project 1: Halloween Lights</a></h5>
 <a href="#1.1">&nbsp;&nbsp;1.1: Initial Ideas</a><br>